0x000x000x02/music-visualizer/README.md

 ## Note
 - I made this project during my free time.
 I know this project contains a lot of broken code but I am still learning and I promise to get better.
 - MP3 is not supported.
+The recommended format is FLAC.

 ## License
 This project is completely free to be used in any way you want without any royalty.